shell-pool/shpool/HACKING.md

 The `rr` tool allows you to record and replay executions under a debugger, which allows you to do fun stuff like step backwards.
-Additionally, when `rr` records a trace, it records the trace for the whole process tree, so you can debug events that happen in subprocesses. `rr` only works on linux, and requires certain performance counters, so it does not work well in many virtualized environments.
+Additionally, when `rr` records a trace, it records the trace for the whole process tree, so you can debug events that happen in subprocesses. `rr` only works on Linux, and requires certain performance counters, so it does not work well in many virtualized environments.